saleemaoc/kpschools/README.md

 ## Todos

-* Calculate and display ranking score for every school
+* Calculate and display ranking score for every school A ranking score will be calculated for each school based on the students to teachers ration, students to classrooms ratio, area covered, facilities.
+This score is represented through thematic markers where green shows high ranked schools and red shows lower ranked schools.

+* Add map legend
 * Port to backbone.js
 * Test coverage
 * Documentation